Croeso i Ddosbarth Llwyfen!

 We are a lively class of 30 pupils and we are all in Year 6.
 Our teacher is Mrs. Wynne-Williams and Miss Courtney is our Teaching Assistant.
 Our class goal is to set an excellent example to the rest of the school both inside and outside of the classroom!

-This half term, our context for learning is 'The Blitz.'
+This half term, our context for learning is 'Keen to be Green.'

 As a part of our topic we will be collecting, recording, organising and presenting data in various forms using ICT.